fbpx

 The Energy Observer adventure was shared through 13 documentary films and over 500 videos broadcast on Canal+ and YouTube, highlighting the local innovations and sustainable solutions encountered.
 The project raised awareness of the challenges of this transition and shared technological advances with a very diverse audience.

-More than 350,000 visitors (including the general public, schoolchildren, academics, etc.) visited the traveling exhibition village, and more than 20,000 people, mainly industrialists and political decision-makers, were welcomed aboard the Energy Observer.
+More than 350,000 visitors (including the general public, schoolchildren, academics, etc.) visited the travelling exhibition village, and more than 20,000 people, mainly industrialists and political decision-makers, were welcomed aboard the Energy Observer.
 This broad awareness-raising campaign was reinforced by exceptional national and international media coverage, with over 20,000 articles and reports broadcast.

 At the heart of the Energy Observer project is the desire to learn, understand and share each other’s energies.